Our work as the leading trade association for beer and pubs in Britain is delivering real value.

 2017 – Very disappointing start when beer duty was raised by 3.9% in the March Budget.
 It cost the industry £130 million.
 There is no beer duty escalator, but RPI increases written into the public finances and high inflation, following the decision to leave the EU, leaves the industry fighting with one hand tied behind its back.
 A huge effort was made with partners and member companies in preparation for the November Budget, with the result of a freeze.
 This saved the industry £117 million a year and future increases will come into effect on 1st February; in reality a 15 month breathing space.

-Late Night Levy: The introduction of a late night levy is clearly a tax, but BBPA did gain concessions; Contributors to local BIDs gained an exemption from the Late Night Levy and there is a 30% reduction for partnership schemes like Pubwatch and Best Bar None.
+Late Night Levy: The introduction of a late night levy is clearly a tax, but we did gain concessions.
+Through our work contributors to local BIDs gained an exemption from the Late Night Levy and there is now a 30% reduction for those in partnership schemes like Pubwatch and Best Bar None.

-Licence Fees: Persuaded the Government to retract proposed changes to Premises Licence fees and a move away from rateable value.
-The proposed increase for most pubs (which fall into rateable band B) was by 311% (band A would have been 957%).
-Proposed increases for TENs (Temporary Event Notices from £21 to £100.
-The cost to one individual company would have been £27,000.
+Licence Fees: We persuaded the Government to retract proposed changes to Premises Licence fees and move away from rateable value.
+The proposed increases would have meant fees for most pubs (which fall into rateable band B) would have gone up by 311% (band A would have been 957%).
+Proposed increases for TENs (Temporary Event Notice) would have increased from £21 to £100.
+The cost to one individual company would have been £27,000 alone.

-Personal Licences: Worked to change the mind of Government who proposed to remove the requirement for Personal Licences.
+Personal Licences: We worked to change the mind of the Government, who proposed to remove the requirement for Personal Licences.
 The acceptable and responsible solution for industry was to keep the Personal Licence, but remove the requirement to renew them every five years.

-Music Deregulation: Worked hard to support the Private Members Bill to allow live music in pubs without the need for a licence, up until 11pm for a maximum of 250 people (subsequently increased to 500).
+Music Deregulation: We worked hard to support the Private Members Bill to allow live music in pubs without the need for a licence, up until 11pm for a maximum of 250 people (subsequently increased to 500).

-Primary Authority: BBPA has long supported the Primary Authority Scheme which achieves national consistency of enforcement through the nomination of one local authority as your primary authority.
-BBPA played its part in persuading the Government to amend the scheme to allow trade associations to become Primary Authorities in their own right.
+Primary Authority: We have long supported the Primary Authority Scheme, which achieves national consistency of enforcement through the nomination of one local authority as your primary authority.
+We played a key role in persuading the Government to amend the scheme to allow trade associations to become Primary Authorities in their own right.
 To further strengthen relevant guidance, we have established a relationship with Northamptonshire Council to become our Primary Authority partner on trading standards and are currently setting up a new relationship with Cornwall Council for food hygiene.

 Extended Hours: When the Licensing Act 2003 was introduced there was provision for extended hours for events of national importance.
-We have now achieved this for the Royal Wedding in 2011, the Diamond Jubilee in 2012, the World Cup in Brazil in 2014 and Her Majesty’s 90th Birthday in 2016.
-We await final Parliamentary approval, but hope to have extended hours in May 2018 to celebrate the wedding between HRH Prince Harry and Miss Meghan Markle.
+We have now achieved this for the Royal Weddings in 2011 and 2018, the Diamond Jubilee in 2012, the World Cup in Brazil in 2014 and Her Majesty’s 90th Birthday in 2016.
 Extended hours have an estimated boost to the pub trade of £40 million.
-It also saves £740,000 for the trade who would otherwise have to pay £21 for a Temporary Event Notice.
+It also saves £740,000 for the trade who would otherwise have to pay £21 for each Temporary Event Notice.

-Climate Change: We successfully negotiated a new Climate Change Agreement which will save the brewing sector over £40 million over the course of the scheme.
-We work closely with WRAP on energy and wast reduction.
+Climate Change: We successfully negotiated a new Climate Change Agreement, which will save the brewing sector over £40 million over the course of the scheme.
+We also work closely with WRAP on energy and waste reduction.

-PRNs: Packaging and Recovery Notes, the cost for glass increased from £9 a tonne in 2011, up by 632% to £65.92 in 2013.
-BBPA convinced the Government that the overall target for glass was too high and the target for collection was reduced from 81% to 75% in 2014.
-The savings for the beer and pub sector are estimated at +£15 million per year.
+Packaging and Recovery Notes (PRNs): The cost of PRNs (a type of document that provides evidence waste packaging material has been recycled into a new product) for glass increased by 632% from £9 a tonne in 2011 to £65.92 in 2013.
+We convinced the Government that the overall target for glass was too high and the target for collection was reduced from 81% to 75% in 2014.
+The savings for the beer and pub sector are estimated to be upwards of £15 million per year.

 SUSTAIN: Our work on PRNs identified a growth in compliance companies who were neither transparent with their costs or clear that their charges were not increased to fuel their own expansion.
-This led to BBPA establishing a not-for-profit packaging compliance company SUSTAIN.
+This led to us establishing a not-for-profit packaging compliance company called SUSTAIN.
 A mid-term review in 2015 showed the scheme as a market leader with savings of over 20% for most materials compared with other schemes.
-In 2016 membership increased to around 30 companies and saved the industry some £258,000 on top of similar savings in 2015.
+In 2016, membership of SUSTAIN increased to around 30 companies and saved the industry some £258,000 on top of similar savings in 2015.

-By working closely with its members to understand data needs The BBPA has been able to produce a wide range of insight on the industry.
-The Sales Volume Survey is a monthly measure of beer trends which is well received by all members.
-The Annual Barrelage Survey is the definitive picture of the UK beer market and another valuable insight for members.
+By working closely with our members we produce a wide range of insights and data on the British beer and pub sectors.
+Our Sales Volume Survey provides a monthly measure of beer trends to subscribers, whilst our Annual Barrelage Survey provides a definitive picture of the UK beer market.

-The Statistical handbook is renowned for its quality, presentation and accuracy.
-This is provided to our members and also available for sale in our shop.
+We also offer data and insights through our Statistical Handbook, which is published each year and is renowned for its quality, presentation and accuracy.
+This is provided to our members for free, but is also available for sale in our shop.

 As exports became increasingly important to the UK economy, we have worked with DEFRA, DIT and others to help members export more.
 Beer exports have risen from £570 million in 2012 to £683 million in 2017.
 Exports to countries outside the EU have risen 34% since 2008.
 The BBPA export group have engaged with Government to showcase beer at international events and inward missions with outreach from Berlin to Slovenia, China and Geneva.